A specialization inequality for tropical complexes: Proof of the specialization inequality

 \section{Proof of the specialization inequality}

-In this section, we finish the proof of Theorem~\ref{thm:specialization}.
+In this section, we finish the proof of Theorem~\ref{t:specialization}.
 The main remaining ingredient is to show that the refined specialization always preserves point containment, at least for appropriately chosen points.
-Example~\ref{ex:blow-up} shows that even for robust degenerations, the specialization of a non-trivial divisor can be trivial, which shows the importance of allowing for a choice of point.
-However, the hypothesis that the locally closed strata are affine rules out the possibility of non-trivial effective divisors with trivial specialization, as in Example~\ref{ex:blow-up}.
+Example~\ref{ex:blow-up} shows that even for robust degenerations, the specialization of a non-trivial divisor can be trivial, which the importance of the choice of a point.
+However, we have the following result with the locally closed strata are affine.

 \begin{prop} Suppose that $\X$ is a degeneration whose locally closed strata of dimension~$m$ are affine for all $2 \leq k \leq m$.
-If $E$ is a divisor in~$\X_\eta$ and its closure~$\overline E$ intersects some stratum~$C_s$ of the special fiber of~$\X$ and $C_s$ has dimension~$m$, then $\overline E$ intersects the curve~$C_r$ for some ridge~$r$ containing~$s$. \end{prop}
+If $E$ is a divisor in~$X$ and its closure~$\overline E$ intersects some stratum~$C_s$ of the special fiber of~$\X$ and $C_s$ has dimension~$m$, then $\overline E$ intersects the curve~$C_r$ for some ridge~$r$ containing~$s$. \end{prop}

 \begin{proof} The proof is by induction the dimension~$m$.
 If $m = 1$, then $s$ is a ridge and we're done.
 Otherwise, by assumption, $C_s \setminus D_s$ is affine, and affine varieties contain no complete subvarieties of positive dimension.
 However, $\overline E \cap C_s$ is a divisor in $C_s$ and so of dimension $m - 1 \geq 1$.
 Thus, $\overline E$ must intersect $D_s$ and thus $C_{s'}$ for some $(n-m+1)$-simplex $s'$ containing $s$.
 Applying the inductive hypothesis, we get that $\overline E$ intersects $C_r$ for some ridge~$r$. \end{proof}